-Another way is using the layer mask.
+Another way is by using the layer mask.
 The layer mask is the white thumbnail that appears on the right side of the layer.

-If we click on the white thumbnail we can delete sections of the gradient; depending on the type of eraser we can obtain hard or soft edges.
+If we click on the white thumbnail we can delete sections of the gradient; Depending on the type of eraser we can obtain hard or soft edges.

 We add new gradient maps and delete, until we get what we want.

 The advantage of this tool is that it makes the colors more vivid, but for example in the case of this flan, the colors are so bright that it is annoying, which is why we can use previous tools to correct it.
 We can use the tonal correction tools to slightly dull the colors, blending modes or opacity of the layer.

 To reduce the vividness of the color, I used two tonal correction layers, "Brightness and Contrast" together with "Hue/Saturation/Luminosity".* In addition, I lowered the opacity of these layers along with the gradient layer. of caramel and flan.